daenvil/MCDatapacks/pages/legal_terms.md

 ## This site

-This website's design is based on the <a href="https://idratherbewriting.com/documentation-theme-jekyll/index.html">Jekyll Documentation Theme</a>.
+This website's design is based on the <a href="https://idratherbewriting.com/documentation-theme-jekyll/index.html" target="_blank">Jekyll Documentation Theme</a>.
 As such, you are free to do what you want with its code, as long as you follow its original license.

-The <a href="https://www.planetminecraft.com">PlanetMinecraft</a> logo belongs to PlanetMinecraft and is used here only for the purpose of illustration when referring users to their site.
+The <a href="https://www.planetminecraft.com" target="_blank">PlanetMinecraft</a> logo belongs to PlanetMinecraft and is used here only for the purpose of illustration when referring users to their site.